 As well as all manner of ways of recovering possession of land, Simon acts in claims relating to business lease renewals, rent act tenancies, tenant insolvency, exercise of break clauses and other options, withholding of consent, wrongful forfeiture, disrepair & dilapidations and other breaches of covenant.
 Simon has a particular interest in forfeiture of leases and has acted in a considerable number of such cases, particularly with respect to licensed premises.

-- GLA Land & Property Ltd v Miller (2016-18) (CLCC Ch list): Acting for the Greater London Authority in a claim for possession of a marina in London’s docklands.
-Wholly successful at trial in November 2017; application for permission to appeal dismissed January 2018.
+- GLA Land & Property Ltd v Miller (2016-19) (CLCC Ch list / HC enforcement): Acting for the Greater London Authority in a claim for possession of a marina in London’s docklands.
+Wholly successful at trial in November 2017; application for permission to appeal dismissed January 2018; disputes on enforcement 2018; appeals therefrom dismissed by High Court 2019.

 - N v F (2016/17) (CLCC Ch list) Acting for a national chain in a contested claim for a new ’54 Act protected lease of its outlet in Edgware Road.